Pumpkin Spice Cheesecake

 About This Pumpkin Spice Cheesecake Recipe

 It isn’t fall without pumpkin spice bakes!
-Give the pumpkin pie a break, and dig in to this decadent pumpkin spice cheesecake.
+Give the pumpkin pie a break, and dig in to this decadent pumpkin spice cheesecake recipe.
 Made with cream cheese and sour cream giving a tangy contrast to the sweetness, this quintessential fall bake is both easy to make and quick to impress.
 Adding pepitas adds a nice crunch to cut through all the creaminess and dreaminess.

 The Origin of Cheesecake